-Jay’s practice encompasses a wide variety of civil litigation in trial and appellate courts, regulatory proceedings, and arbitral tribunals.
-Jay has represented airlines, energy industry participants, and whistleblowers in some of their most pressing legal disputes.
+Jay’s practice encompasses a wide variety of civil litigation in trial and appellate courts, regulatory proceedings, and arbitral tribunals, with a particular focus on class actions and whistleblower disputes.

 Jay’s recent matters include: